-We are constantly assaulted by estrogens in our environment from the food we eat and the chemicals we use.
-Estrogen mimickers in the form of chemicals (xenoestrogens), and foods and plants (phytoestrogens), mimic the action of estrogen produced in cells and can alter hormonal activity.
+We are constantly assaulted by estrogens in our environment—from the food we eat to the chemicals we use or are exposed to.
+Estrogen in the form of chemicals (xenoestrogens), or foods and plants (phytoestrogens), mimic the action of estrogen produced in cells and can alter hormonal activity.

-It is important for all of us to be aware of the effects of estrogens in our environment.
-It should be of particular interest for anyone dealing with an estrogen dominance condition such as uterine fibroid tumors, fibrocystic breasts, glandular dysfunction, hair loss, weight gain, and depression, to name just a few.
+It's important for all of us to be aware of the effects of estrogens in our environment.
+It should be of particular interest for anyone dealing with an estrogen dominance condition such as uterine fibroid tumors, fibrocystic breasts, glandular dysfunction, hair loss, weight gain, or depression.

-Plastics in our lives also expose us to the chemical bisphenol A, a breakdown product of polycarbonate, widely used in many plastics.
+Plastics also expose us to the chemical bisphenol A (BPA), a breakdown product of polycarbonate, widely used in many plastics.
 Bisphenol A, found in the lining of many food cans and juice containers, escapes when polycarbonate is subjected to high temperatures.
-The estrogenic effects of bisphenol A became clear when men working in the plastics industry developed breasts after chronically inhaling the chemical in dust.
+The estrogenic effects of bisphenol A became clear when men working in the plastics industry developed breasts after chronically inhaling the chemical through dust.

 Other bad news from scientists have suggested that environmental estrogens might be reducing sperm counts in men and causing breast cancer, fibroids and other reproductive diseases in women.
 Xenoestrogens can be found in many of our meats and dairy products in the form of chemicals and growth hormones that are given to the animals.
 These can be quite powerful, and should be avoided where possible.

-Anyone who is experiencing estrogen dominance problems will likely want to avoid phytoestrogens where possible as they will only contribute to the problem.
+Anyone who is experiencing estrogen dominance problems will likely want to avoid phytoestrogens as they will only contribute to the problem.

 Women who do not have estrogen dominance issues and desire to supplement with estrogen due to lowered levels from menopause or hysterectomy may find consuming some phytoestrogens to be beneficial.